Autonomous Systems (MSc)

 - Preparation for PhD

-- Special mentoring programme by faculty members
+- Special mentoring program by faculty members

 - One on one support (study buddies) for incoming international students